 SDLT on Selling Shared Ownership Property

-Before: When selling a shared ownership property, no further SDLT is paid after a market value election is made.
-Additionally, no SDLT is due if sub-sale relief is claimed when selling a shared ownership property while staircasing to 100%.
-However, an SDLT return must be filed with HMRC when selling a shared ownership property.
+When selling a shared ownership property, no further SDLT is paid if a market value election was made at purchase.
+No SDLT is due if sub-sale relief is claimed when selling while staircasing to 100%.

 SDLT for New Build vs. Resale Shared Ownership Properties